 What does your target audience expect?
 If we look at the research from the Center for Exhibition Industry Research (CEIR) and other entities, the top expectations of attendees at events are networking and education.
 Secondary reasons such as fun and enhancing their personal reputations also play a role.
 We certainly have precedent for all of these in the face-to-face world, but how do we meet attendees’ expectations at a digital event?

 Connecting on an Emotional Level: An Example

-When Exhibitor Magazine held its awards program recently, the ceremony was held online because the entire show was postponed.
+When Exhibitor Magazine held its annual Portable Modular Awards program recently, the ceremony was held online because the entire show was postponed.
 The ceremony was skillfully executed and well-attended.
 Exhibitor used Facebook Live to stream the ceremony.
 Why?
 Because that was the platform most of their attendees could easily access, and Exhibitor could hope for a broad audience.
 (If you have a Facebook account, search for Exhibitor Magazine, and you’ll find the awards ceremony.)

 Exhibitor provided a deeply satisfying brand experience, and this example gives rise to two more considerations: with which platform is most of your audience familiar?
 And how can you create an emotional connection with the audience?
 In this example, Exhibitor did both well.

 What role will sponsorships play?
 If you are operating in a digital space, can you develop promotional content?
 Or are there other avenues open to you?
 What digital options do exhibitors have?